aspiers/openstack-summit-2016-austin-project-creation/markdown/setting-up-your-project.md

 * Good way to avoid common pitfalls
 * Easy starting point with a template
 * Clone the repository, answer the questions and your repository is ready

+<br><br>
+###Do you really need to use the common project template?

+Note:

 * Ofcourse, there is a lot more to do ...
 * But before you get started ...

-<br><br>
-###Do you really need to use the common project template?

 <!-- .slide: data-state="normal" -->
 ## Other steps